Autonomous-driving synthetic data augmentation

 Released models

-The Hugging Face collection already groups the released checkpoints.
+The Hugging Face collection groups the released checkpoints.
 Model-card templates are included in the repository for each public release.

-Acknowledgements
+Acknowledgements and provenance

 Direct upstream codebases